 There is always a slight delay between a positive recommendation from NICE and the roll out of treatment.
-Therefore, following the publication of the NICE guidance, Risdiplam should be available in England in early 2022.
+Therefore, following the publication of the NICE guidance, Risdiplam has been available in England since early 2022.

 Risdiplam is a treatment for SMA which is shown to improve motor function in SMA types 1 to 3.
 There is some evidence suggesting that people with type 1 SMA who have Risdiplam live for longer.
 It is an oral syrup medicine and can be taken once a day after meals.
 The liquid drug works by modifying the SMN2 gene to produce increased amounts of SMN protein, which is essential for the health of nerve cells that control muscle movement.

 Individuals and their families should discuss appropriate treatment options with their clinical team in their specialist neuromuscular centre.
 The most optimal treatment for any individual will be based on a number of medical considerations, and individual patients’ choice.

 It has been quite a journey to reaching this point.
 NICE published its first draft guidance for Risdiplam on 2 June 2021, which did not recommend the treatment for use on the NHS in England.
 NICE acknowledged that there was clinical evidence showing that Risdiplam improves motor function in SMA Types 1 to 3, but highlighted a lack of evidence regarding effectiveness in pre-symptomatic babies with SMA as well as its long-term benefit.
 They also stated that the cost-effectiveness estimates of Risdiplam were much higher than that which NICE usually considers an acceptable use of NHS resources.
 Since then we have been working closely with them by attending committee meetings and responding to evidence submission to demonstrate the benefit of the treatment and urging NICE to reverse its decision.